ezrantn/tc/README.md

 - Automatically partitions files by count or size.
 - Works recursively on nested directories.
-- No scripting required—just run a single command.
+- No scripting required, just run a single command.
 - Cross-platform support: Unlike `ln`, which is not available on Windows, treecut works on Windows, macOS, and Linux.

 Since treecut wraps around the same core idea as `ln` but adds automation, cross-platform support, and partitioning logic, it serves as a better alternative when dealing with large file trees.

+## License

+This tool is open-source and available under the [MIT License](https://github.com/ezrantn/treecut/blob/main/LICENSE).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.